Bennett-Wendorf/Deskity/README.md

   <h1 align="center">Deskity</h3>

   <p align="center">
     A small app that uses Python and Kivy.
-Syncs with Microsoft ToDo as well as Gmail and OpenWeatherMap for information.
+Syncs with Microsoft ToDo as well as Spotify and OpenWeatherMap for information.
 Designed to run on a 3.5" touch screen for the raspberry pi.
     <br />
     <a href="https://github.com/bennett-wendorf/Deskity"><strong>Explore the docs »</strong></a>
     <br />